 Humanity has moved a long way from God’s intent and design for men and women.
 In his lecture on Genesis, Martin Luther said this about marriage, children and family: “God wanted to teach and attest that the begetting of children is wonderfully pleasing to him, in order that we might realize that he upholds and defends his Word when he says, ‘Be fruitful.’
 He is not hostile to children, as we are.”
 We live in a country that sues Christian workers who provide for the poor.
 We are a nation that cannot figure out marriage in light of God’s Word and basic biology.
-Instead. we have rooted marriage in emotion.
+Instead we have rooted marriage in emotion.